 The Dog Popularity:

-German Shepherd Dogs was registered by The UK Kennel Club in 1919, and in 1926 total GSDs were increased more than 9,000.
+The UK Kennel Club registered German Shepherd Dogs in 1919, and in 1926 total GSDs were increased more than 9,000.
 On the failure of World War l, the strong-hearted breed got much popularity international.

 The First German Shepherd to be introduced in the USA was “Queen of Switzerland.”